steqeq/0000/docs/how-to/rocm-for-ai/model-automation-and-dashboarding.rst

 Using MAD to run models locally
 ===============================

-The following describes MAD's basic functionalities.
+The following describes MAD's basic usage and functionalities.

 1. Clone the `MAD repository <https://github.com/ROCm/MAD>`_ to a local directory and install the required packages on the host machine.
 For example: